 There are numerous different types of construction materials and techniques used by the various manufacturers.
 Unless you’ve a pre-disposition to any particular type of material, it is doubtful that construction material alone is going to heavily influence your decision to reach for a SUP or iSUP.

 Want more iSUP info?
-Be sure to check out our comprehensive inflatable paddle board guide.
+Be sure to check out our ultimate inflatable paddle board beginners guide.